 Luke 8:11-12 Now the parable is this: The seed is the word of God.
 (12) And those by the way side are they that have heard; then cometh the devil, and taketh away the word from their heart, thatthey may not believe and be saved.

-Jesus made it very clear that those by the wayside did not believe and so were not saved:
+Jesus made it very clear in Luke 8:12 that those by the wayside did not believe and so were not saved:

 Acts 16:30-31 and brought them out and said, Sirs, what must I do to be saved?
 (31) And they said, Believe on the Lord Jesus, and thou shalt be saved, thou and thy house.

 He then goes on to prove the three other types of ground represent those who hear, receive, and believe the Word sown in their heart and thus are saved.

 Those likened to rocky places receive the Word of God with joy, enduring for a while in that salvation.
 But they do not allow the Word of God to root deep enough to overcome trials and temptations and thus fall away:

 Matthew 13:20-21 And he that was sown upon the rocky places, this is he that heareth the word, and straightway with joy receiveth it; (21) yet hath he not root in himself, but endureth for a while; and when tribulation or persecution ariseth because of the word, straightway he stumbleth.

 Mark 4:16-17 And these in like manner are they that are sown upon the rocky places, who, when they have heard the word, straightway receive it with joy; (17) and they have no root in themselves, but endure for a while; then, when tribulation or persecution ariseth because of the word, straightway they stumble.

 Luke 8:13 And those on the rock are they who, when they have heard, receive the word with joy; and these have no root, who for a while believe, and in time of temptation fall away.

 Jesus makes it very clear in Luke 8:13 that those with rocky soil are believers.